(By Michael Flood. 3rd edition, revised 3 January 2002. First published 30 January 1997.) Who are pro-feminist men?

 We assume that individual men are not responsible for, and can't be blamed for, social structures and values such as the social construction of masculinity or the history of women's oppression.
 At the same time, individual men are responsible for their oppressive behaviour (such as violence) and can and should choose to change it.

+In working to create gender justice or gender equality, feminism aims to enhance both women's and men's lives.
+To highlight that both are part of feminism, some pro-feminist men describe themselves as also "male-positive" or as concerned with "enhancing men's lives".
 Of course, being male-positive doesn't mean supporting whatever men do.
 We have to retain a sense of ethics or values, and to assess men and masculinities accordingly.
 To give a simple example, a violent masculinity is unacceptable, because violence is ethically unacceptable.
 And being male-positive is compatible with criticising oppressive or destructive aspects of men's groups or men's movements.

 The only sense in which pro-feminism is "anti-male" is that some believe we must dismantle the whole system of dividing people into two "opposite sexes", "male" and "female".
 In other words, part of the problem is the two-gender system itself, one fundamentally based on hierarchy and privilege.
 Other pro-feminist men disagree, arguing that we must change the CONTENT of models of masculinity rather than get rid of notions of masculinity and femininity altogether.